botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## File Uploads

->A vulnerable image upload function, can by exploited and security controls bypassed to upload content to extract sensitive data or execute code server side.
+>A vulnerable image upload function or avatar logo upload, can by exploited and security controls bypassed to upload content to extract sensitive data or execute code server side.

 >***Identify*** any type of file upload.